InvirganceDocumentation/convirgance-docs/docs/concepts.md

 }
 ```

-A critical point to understand about iterating streams is that they do not
+A critical point about iterating over streams is that they do not
-load the data into memory.
+load the full data set into memory.
 The data is transformed into records as it is read
 from the underlying byte stream.
-Which means that as long as the record itself can
+As long as each record can
-fit into memory, Convirgance can handle an unlimited number of records.
+fit into memory <u>Convirgance can handle an unlimited number of records</u>.

 ## Transformations